-(a) The Authority requires an independent, professional market study on all multifamily rental housing developments being considered for mortgage financing; provided that, if the applicant's sponsor is a not-for-profit and the multifamily rental housing development contains fifteen (15) apartments or less, or benefits from project-based rental assistance for the entire development, then the Authority may determine that the market analysis required as part of the prospective appraisal valuation required under Sec.
+(a) The Authority requires an independent, professional market study on all multifamily rental housing developments being considered for CHFA mortgage financing and/or issuance of Low-Income Housing Tax Credits (LIHTCs); provided that, if the applicant's sponsor is a not-for-profit and the multifamily rental housing development contains fifteen (15) apartments or less, or benefits from project-based rental assistance for the entire development, then the Authority may determine that the market analysis required as part of the prospective appraisal valuation required under Sec.
 A-8 will be sufficient so as to not require a separate market study, or the Authority may accept a market analysis prepared by an acceptable alternative source.